 You guys here is our living room all done!!!
 It has quickly surpassed the studio as my favorite room in the house.
 I just love, love, love the space.
 Matt and I were sitting in here the other night and we both agreed this is the living room we’ve always dreamt of and now it’s here and we get to enjoy it.
 I mean… pinch me.
 Eeeek.
-I’m sharing a complete tour below with all the products linked and a few DIY ideas we worked into the space.
+I’m sharing a complete tour below with all the products linked including my favorite article furniture pieces that we used in the master bedroom as well, and a few DIY ideas we worked into the space.

 Since I know we have so many new readers every month, here’s a bit of a recap of the work we’ve done so far on our #FestiveHome.